samuelbalogh/samuelbalogh/README.md

-# Hi there! 👋 I'm Samuel Balogh
+# Hi there! 👋 I'm Sam

 I'm a software engineer who loves building things that make a difference.
 Currently based in Budapest, Hungary, I spend my days crafting elegant solutions to complex problems and my nights exploring new technologies that catch my eye.